veebch/hometime/README.md

 ## Configuration

-Parameters are in `config.py`, you can set the calendar use to False and rely on hardcoded clock in/out times.
+Parameters are in `config.py`.
+You can set the calendar use to False and rely on hardcoded clock in/out times.